themusiclab/universal-music/README.md

+**This repository is currently under construction post-revision.
+We will remove this warning when all materials are up-to-date.**

 # Universal interpretations of vocal music

 This is the repository for Yurdum et al. (2023) "Universal interpretations of vocal music".
 The manuscript is publicly available at https://psyarxiv.com/4kdx6.